-A 2% net smelter return royalty is payable to the optionor, of which the Company have the right to purchase 1% at any time for US\$1,650,000.
+Gunpoint shall retain a 1.5% Net Smelter Returns Royalty on the Property, of which the Company may purchase, at any time, 0.5% for US\$1,000,000.

 All securities to be issued in connection with the transactions will be subject to a hold period of 4 months and one day from their date of issuance.